test-kitchen/kitchen-hyperv/README.md

   * Enable the Hyper-V Integration Guest services for the VM before starting it.
 Hyper-V defauls is false (true|false)
 * disk_type
   * The type of virtual disk to create, .VHD or .VHDX.
 Defaults to the file extension of the parent virtual hard drive.
+* Note
+  * A note to add to the VM's note field.
+Defaults to empty.

 ## Image Configuration